Search engine (Google) handles billions of queries, every day about all kinds of issues, events, solutions, and the list goes on and on.

 - URL has been blocked from crawling by adding a password

 The final step is ranking.
-The ranking is the process, how Google decides which content to display in SERPs.
+The ranking is the process, by which Google decides which content to display in SERPs.
 In other words, ranking is the ordering of the search result on the base of most to least relevant to the search query.

 Google finds the relevant webpage to the search query in the index and displays it in the users’ screen accordingly.
 The algorithm has a number of factors to determine the quality of the webpage to index and rank it.